roitberg-group/lammps-ani/examples/water-NPT/README.md

 ## Introduction
-This example shows how to use LAMMPS-ANI interface to run NPT simulation of water.
+This example demonstrates how to perform an NPT simulation of water using the LAMMPS-ANI interface.

 ## Background
-This PR provides another approach for stress calculation.
-There are two ways of calculating stress.
-The first one <sup>[1]</sup> needs to calculate total forces (per atom) dot R, and it only applies to non-periodic boundary systems.
+There are two approaches to calculating stress in molecular dynamics simulations.
+The first approach<sup>[1]</sup> calculates stress by taking the dot product of total forces (per atom) and the displacement vector.
+This method is applicable to non-periodic boundary systems.

 $$
 P=\frac{N k_{\mathrm{B}} T}{V}+\frac{1}{3 V}\left\langle\sum_{i=1}^N \mathbf{r}_i \cdot \mathbf{f}_i\right\rangle